SasongkoTuna/File_SMT/README.md

-I'm still learing this
+I'm still learing this,
-I don't know how to delete the other file "Test_RTC"
+I don't know how to delete the other file "Test_WEB"